ACT Head Impact Tracker is measuring device for impacts and forces acting on a head while doing sports.

-2. When an impact occurs, act on it.
+2. When a high magnitude impact, blow or jolt occurs, act on it.

 If no medical professionals are available on site to do the assessment, we recommend using well-established assessment tools, such as Pocket Concussion Recognition Tool 5®.

-3. Keep an eye on the impact history.
+3. Keep a close eye on the impact history.

 When did the previous impact occur?
 How frequently the impacts occur?
+How close proximity they come?
 How many impacts have you had today/this week/this month/…?

 5. Take a stand and send a message.

 Measuring the impacts and acting on them, signals to everyone involved that this matter is with very high significance and closely observed.
 Incidents will not go unnoticed and will be acted upon.
 No-one should fear for their life, health or well-being when doing sports.
 You are riding on the 1st wave to make this change.

 Every coach, trainer and relevant team personnel can: